ArchiveBox/ArchiveBox/README.md

 <pre lang="bash"><code style="white-space: pre-line">#install python3 and archivebox with your system package manager
 # apt/brew/pip/etc install ... (see Quickstart instructions above)
 <br/>
-archivebox setup       # auto install all the extractors and extras archivebox --version   # see info and check validity of installed dependencies
+which -a archivebox    # see where you have installed archivebox archivebox setup       # auto install all the extractors and extras archivebox --version   # see info and check validity of installed dependencies
 </code></pre>